EndermanSUPREME/Bankers_Algorithm/README.md

 #### Components of the Banker's Algorithm
-The following Data structures are used to implement the Banker’s Algorithm:
+The following Data structures are used to implement the Banker's Algorithm:
 Let `n` be the number of processes in the system and `m` be the number of resource types.

 1. Available